instead-hub/instead/doc/stead3-en.md

 - win.fnt.size = the font size of the main window (size)
 - win.fnt.height = line spacing as the floating the decimal point (1.0 is
   default)
-- win.gfx.up, win.gfx.down = paths to the image files skallerup up/down for
+- win.gfx.up, win.gfx.down = paths to the image files of the up/down scrollbars for
   the main window (string)
 - win.up.x, win.up.y, win.down.x, win.down.y = coordinates. (coordinate or -1)
 - win.col.fg = text color of the main window (color)